riboviz/riboviz/docs/user/run-vignette.md

 TPMs_collated.tsv
 ```

-For full information on what `prep_riboviz` does and the files it outputs, see [What the RiboViz workflow does](./prep-riboviz-operation.md).
+For full information on what the workflow does and the files it outputs, see [What the RiboViz workflow does](./prep-riboviz-operation.md).

 ---